MrRobinOfficial/Guide-UnrealEngine/README.md

 When you compile, you have the options to compile the source code into a [.lib](https://en.wikipedia.org/wiki/Static_library) file.
 The .lib file can then be read by the linker, which include all files, when executing a compilation.

 > **Note**
-> Because static library is merged into .exe file.
-It increases the final size of .exe file.
+> Because static library is merged into .exe file, it increases the final size of .exe file.

 **Use static library if you want to access content statically and have compiling errors to ensure that the code can be executed.**